Thrifty phenotype: Metabolic

 The thrifty phenotype hypothesis says that early-life metabolic adaptations help in survival of the organism by selecting an appropriate trajectory of growth in response to environmental cues.
 An example of this is type 2 diabetes.
-In their review, Barker and Hayes discuss evidence that beta cells abnormally develop due to malnutrition during fetal development, causing insulin abnormalities later in life.
-The review also notes that low birth weight alone does not necessarily mean that it is a manifestation of Thrifty Phenotype.
-Since low birth weight is not exclusively caused by maternal malnutrition, meaning that other factors could influence the low birth weight- disease relationship.
+In their review, Barker and Hales discuss evidence that beta cells abnormally develop due to malnutrition during fetal development, causing insulin abnormalities later in life.
+The review also notes that low birth weight alone does not necessarily mean that it is a manifestation of thrifty phenotype.
+Since low birth weight is not exclusively caused by maternal malnutrition, meaning that other factors could influence the low birth weight–disease relationship.

-Before the term “Thrifty Phenotype” was coined, Barker had noted the phenomenon with cardiovascular disease.
-In his lecture paper, he discusses the role of malnutrition during fetal development in Obstructed Lung Disease (now known as COPD), Ischemic heart disease, and blood pressure.
+Before the term thrifty phenotype was coined, Barker had noted the phenomenon with cardiovascular disease.
+In his lecture paper, he discusses the role of malnutrition during fetal development in obstructed lung disease (now known as chronic obstructive pulmonary disease [COPD]), ischemic heart disease, and blood pressure.
 In each of these diseases, there was an association with social class and development prevalence of the disease.
 This was determined to be due to issues of malnutrition during key points in organ development in utero.